vele616/monorepo/packages/jobboard/website/content/jobs/account-executive-pathrise-nVQmQ.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/pathrise"
 companyWebsite: "http://pathrise.com/"
-summary: "Pathrise is searching for an account executive that has 2+ years of experience in a sales or business development role."
+summary: "Pathrise is searching for an Account Executive that has 2+ years of experience in a sales or business development role."
 summaryBackup: "Excited about #sales, #management, #analytics?
 Check out this job post!"
-featured: 20
+featured: 11
 ---

-**What is Pathrise?**
+## What is Pathrise?

 [Pathrise](https://www.pathrise.com/) (YC W18) is an online program for tech professionals that provides 1-on-1 mentorship, training and advice to help anyone land their next job.
 On top of that, we're built around aligned incentives.
 Fellows only pay when they get hired and start working at a job first.